spencerjibz/merkle-tree/README.md

 - Generates cryptographic inclusion proofs for any node
 - Verifies proofs efficiently against the root hash
 - Lazy path generation for efficient proof construction
-- extensible node storage options (implement the NodeStore trait)
+- Extensible node storage options (implement the NodeStore trait)
-- SledDb as a node storage options
+- Sled as a node storage option
-- RocksDb integration
+- RocksDB integration
 - Support for incremental updates and appending to the tree;

 ### Getting Started